B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/shops/tattoo.md

 De menționat este faptul că tatuajele pot să fie scoase individual după dorințele voastre, însă prețul de scoatere a unui tatuaj este mult mai mare față de prețul de a-l achiziționa.

-### <span style="color: #0088CC">English</span>

-The tattoo shop is the place where you can customize your character even more.
-Currently, we have a total of 5 such shops.

-Tattoos have different areas where they can be placed, such as: head, body, hands, and legs.
-Tattoos are considered a "luxury" on the server, therefore their price is higher compared to other ways of customizing your character.

-It's worth noting that tattoos can be removed individually according to your preferences, but the removal cost of a tattoo is much higher than the cost of acquiring it.

 |Place|Price|
 |-|-|